masa-umich/limewire/README.md

 ### DAQ PC Installation

-Limewire is installed on the DAQ PC using `pipx` because it installs Limewire in a virtual environment while globally exposing the `limewire` command-line entry point.
+Limewire is installed on the DAQ PC using `uv` because it installs Limewire in a virtual environment while globally exposing the `limewire` command-line entry point.
 To download the latest version from GitHub, use the following command.

 ```
-pipx reinstall limewire
+uv tool upgrade limewire
 ```

 Then, run Limewire.